Originally published December 4th, 2023

 Related: How to Overcome Amazon FBA Cash Flow Issues in Today's Market With Better eCommerce Seller Financing

-If you have the time, jot down the cash flow concerns that are on your mind, either from these lists or from your business's particular needs.
-Then you can identify the tactics and strategies that best align with solving those problems.
+If you have the time, jot down the cash flow problems that are on your mind.
+Then you can identify the financing options and tactics that align best with solving those problems.

 6 Strategies for Managing Seasonal Cash Flow Concerns During the Rest of 2023 and the Beginning of 2024

-Proactively protecting your seasonal cash flow makes your business stronger.
-The more tactics you can adopt, the more resilient your business will become.
-Consider these six strategies and how they can help your company thrive over the next several months.
+Proactively protecting your seasonal cash flow makes your small business stronger.
+The more strategies you implement, the more resilient your financial health becomes.

 1. Boost Your Inventory in Advance